onboarding

 how to get a piv exemption

 If you don't have a PIV you can still start your rotation, but you will need a PIV exemption to login to the computer.
 On your first day, to get a PIV exemption you call IT Local number x58129.
+They will walk you through on setting up an ID.me account in order to request a PIV exemption.

 logging into cprs